6th Sunday of Easter (Ages 6-9): The Spirit of Love

 An advocate is someone who stands up for someone else, who speaks in their place.
 In Jesus' time, when someone was brought to see a judge, an advocate might stand close beside that person, whispering in their ear, giving them the words to say to explain themselves.
 The word that is used in the Bible comes from a Greek word - parakaleó - and means someone who calls to, someone who encourages, someone who comforts.
 An advocate would be a good person to have.

-I wonder how the disciples feel about this.
+We wonder how the disciples feel about this.
 Jesus says that God will give them another Advocate, but the disciples are content with having Jesus.
 Why cannot he be their advocate forever?
-I doubt that they want someone new.
+We doubt that they want someone new.

 This is the Spirit of truth, whom the world cannot receive, because it neither sees him nor knows him.
 You know him, because he abides with you, and he will be in you.

-I wonder if the disciples are getting this.
-I wonder if they are actually thinking, "The Spirit of truth?
+We wonder if the disciples get this.
+Perhaps they think, "The Spirit of truth?
 Who is that?
 We are supposed to know him?"
 Jesus says that the Spirit of truth abides with them.
 That means the Spirit of truth lives with them.
-I wonder if this makes them even more confused.
+Perhaps this makes them even more confused.
 They live with Jesus.
 Who is this Spirit?

 Last week, we heard Jesus say,